chansooligans/oagdedupe/docs/source/userguide/blocking.md

 # Blocking

-Naive entity resolution is a O(n^2) problem.
-For each record, there are n-possible records that it may be linked with.
 Common ways to reduce complexity is to use blocking.
 As an example, you might only consider pairs that share the same first 3 characters.
 We call the amount that blocking reduces complexity the "reduction ratio".
 If a blocking scheme generates 1,000,000 comparisons on a deduplication of 100,000 records, the reduction ratio is 99.98% (There are ~10,000**2 / 2 possible comparisons).
 At scale, a single block scheme will likely not yield a sufficiently large reduction ratio and you may want a conjunction of blocking schemes.

 The goal is of each active learning loop is to identify the "best" union of blocking conjunctions.